hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/796_jnana-yoga_ii.md

 grasp this truth, have we any reality.
 When we cease to see any differences, then we know that "I and the Father are One".

-Jnana is taught very clearly by Krishna in the Bhagavad-Gitâ.
+Jnana is taught very clearly by Krishna in the Bhagavad-Gitā.
 This great poem is held to be the Crown jewel of all Indian literature.
 It is a kind of commentary on the Vedas.
 It shows us that our battle for spirituality must be fought out in this life; so we must not flee from